08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 if > 100 it will be the IT director, data director or a similar director baesd on the role/field your getting into

 don't try to apply for job boards and then send a cold email saying you've applied to them (kaya lang contradictory kasi other people will say after online applying you should reach out to the recruiter or hiring manager)

+## Government Owned and Controlled Corporations Advantages & Disadvantages
+Pros:
+* If you get yourself promoted to a casual or permanent position, madami benifits.
+From mid-year and end of the year bonuses, uniform allowance, misc. allowances and incentives, GSIS, PhilHealth etc.
+* Relaxed environment(or at least where I am working at).
+The job is easy, but very unfulfilling and boring.
+I can "destress" browsing reddit, listen to music, etc.
+* Madali mag pa approve ng leaves(VL or SL) and generous sila mag bigay ng leaves.
+I think I already used up more than half of my 20/year VLs.
+You also get 5 days MANDATORY vacation leave(deducted from VL), and 3 special privilege leave(not deducted from VL or SL).
+* If your boss is generous he'll give you some of that "ayuda" that he got from contractors.
+* Stability.
+Whatever happens: typhoons, pandemic, natural disasters, etc.. (with the exception of war/invasion I guess), you'll still get your salary in full.
+* Good retirement package.
+Monthly pensions for retirees in the gov't is based on the last 3 years' monthly salary.
+So let's say you managed to get 90k/month, more or less that'll be your monthly pension until you die.
+* You have an opportunity to connect with or become one of the "people in high places".
+* I'm handling a digitization project of our LGU and I have full autonomy regarding the project.
+I decide on everything from what tech stack to use up to deployment dates.
+What's important is it follows the relevant laws and it's IRR.
+* You can take paid trainings, as well as scholarships to further your education.
+And afaik, this have no bond.
+* You virtually have unlimited budget to use for the project at your disposal, as long as you can properly justify it to the internal budget committee and COA.
+* It's not working at a government position that's a career suicide.
+It's being stagnant working at the same position be it government or not.
+You could say the same if I applied for an entry level job at a private company and stayed there for my entire career.
+* Working in the government is the fastest route to get formal experience which you can use to hop to better jobs.
+Plus, if you are assigned on system maintenance, that opens up opportunity to upskill while being paid and earning experience for your next job.
+It's a win.

+Cons:
+* Data Analyst BUT iba ginagawa ko comapred sa job title.
+I'm a tech support, programmer, data encoder (you could probably automate this with python) in one.
+I don't do any data analytics or anything close to my job description.
+* Most IT positions in government offices are dead-end jobs.
+Wala career growth, di ka magiging head ng IT unit.
+* Most agencies/offices don't have an independent IT unit.
+IT Staff will be attached to the office of the agency's head.
+Kaya yun marami paper trail para lang maapprove IT related stuff.
+* If ikaw lang programmer, wala ka matutunan sa seniors mo since glorified clerks/admin aide lang sila.
+* IT personnel's equipment is on the low list of priorities.
+Unless laptop ng boss yan na gaming shit laptop worth 60k-150k pero pang eexcel lang syempre approved agad yan or unless may memo galing central office.
+* Technologically illerate co-workers specially bosses.
+Dito ka maiirita, simple problem like no power sa monitor or during video cons(google meet/zoom), need nila ikaw pa gagawa ng link.
+Need mo pa sila bantayan during video cons and ikaw taga mute and unmute pag di mo ma unmute on time, magagalit yung boomer boss mo.
+* Anything that went wrong with office IT equipment, sigurado IT Staff agad may kasalanan.
+Na ransomware buong office kasi yung bobong mong boss/co-worker nag open ng email and file na may ransomware?
+Ikaw may kasalanan.
+* IT contingency planning and risk reduction doesn't exist.
+Our server is sitting at an old unused office room that's very dusty(yikes a big fire hazard).
+That's why I do my own database backups.
+* You'll see how corrupt a government office is.
+It will drain your soul and love for country.
+* I'm upskilling myself right now so I can transfer to the private sector.

+-Government if you want a relaxed, okay pay, low risks, low rewards job.
+-Private if you want career growth and a fulfilling career that is high in rewards, and high in risks.

+recommended if you go for DICT or DOST